SanAIML/Univariate-Linear-Regression/README.md

-# Implementation of Univariate Linear Regression
+## Implementation of Univariate Linear Regression
+Program for Univariate linear regression using the least squares method.
+Developed by: Sanchita Sandeep
+RegisterNumber: 212224240142

 ## Aim:
 To implement univariate Linear Regression to fit a straight line using least squares.
 ## Equipment’s required: